 Collection and usage attributes

-The numerator includes patients with a hip fracture living in a private residence prior to the hip fracture who also resided in a private residence 120 days post separation from hospital (including those that may not have resided in a private residence in the intervening period, but did so prior to the 120 days).
+The numerator includes patients with a hip fracture living in a private residence prior to the hip fracture who also resided in a private residence 120 days after admission to hospital.
 Private residence includes a private home, community group home, boarding house and a unit in a retirement village.
 It excludes residential aged care facilities/rest homes, rehabilitation units (short term or other) and any other institutions.

 Both the numerator and the denominator only include patients with hip fracture who were followed up at 120 days.
 Exclude patients who:

 Number of patients with a hip fracture living in a private residence prior to their hip fracture who return to private residence within 120 days of admission to hospital for the hip fracture episode of care

 Number of patients with a hip fracture living in a private residence prior to their hip fracture

 For hospitals collecting the Australian and New Zealand Hip Fracture Registry (ANZHFR) data set (ANZHFR Steering Group 2013), the variables Usual place of residence and Place of residence at 120-day follow-up can be used for this indicator.

 Source and reference attributes